 Next, we estimate the effect of 401(k) participation on net assets.
 Participation in a 401(k) plan (here considered the treatment, $T$) is not randomly assigned: individuals with a preference for saving may save more in non-retirement accounts than others whether they were to participate in retirement savings or not.
 There may be many other confounding factors, such as the possibility of higher financial acumen of savers leading to higher net worth otherwise.
 It is unlikely that we can control for all these factors using observable covariates.
 Instead, we rely on instrumenting on eligibility since, as argued in \cref{sec: 401k eligibility}, eligibility is ignorable given covariates.
 Additionally, one cannot participate if one is ineligible, ensuring monotonicity, and some eligible individuals do participate, ensuring relevance.
 Assuming that eligibility cannot affect net assets except through its effect on participation, we have that eligibility for a 401(k) (here considered as $W$) is valid IV.
 We can therefore use it to estimate local quantiles by and LQTEs of 401(k) Participation on the population of individuals that would participate if eligible.

-We use LDML applied to the Neyman orthogonal estimating equation \cref{eq: local-quantile-only}.
+We use LDML applied to the Neyman orthogonal estimating equation \cref{eq: IV-equation,eq: local-quantile-equation}.
 Again, we consider the impact of different choices in the application of LDML.
-We repeat the same specification as above, using each possible nuisance estimator to fit instrument propensities ($\eta_2^*$) and conditional probabilities ($\eta_1^*$).
-We use the same nuisance estimator to also fit treatment propensities given instrument and use together with estimates of instrument propensities to estimate $\nu^*$ using DML.
+We repeat the same specification as above, using each possible nuisance estimator to fit the conditional probabilities \cref{eq: nuisance1,eq: nuisance2}.
 We display the results for the 25\%, 50\%, and 75\% quantiles while varying $K$ and the nuisance estimators in \cref{table: 401k lqte}.
 The qualitative results regarding the stability of LDML across methods and $K$ remain the same.
-Then, focusing as before on nuisance estimation using LASSO and on $K=15$, we also estimate a range of local quantiles and QTEs, which we plot along with 90\% confidence intervals in \cref{fig: 401k lqte}.
+Then, focusing as before on nuisance estimation using LASSO and on $K=15$, we also estimate a range of local quantiles and QTEs, which we plot along with 90\% confidence intervals in \cref{fig: 401k qte}.
 Again, we compare to the raw unadjusted marginal quantiles within each treatment group.